 - Brush your dentures 2 times a day.
 Rinse them well.

-- Soak your dentures in an antibacterial solution (a solution to kill germs) when you are not wearing them.
+- To kill germs, soak your dentures in an antibacterial solution when you are not wearing them.

 - Make sure your water is safe.